CoEDL/elpis/docs/wiki/install-elpis-on-gcp-gpu.md

 This document will go through a process of enabling the network access required to view training progress with Tensorboard, and detail the steps to start a machine running Elpis.

+When you have finished using Elpis on a GCP virtual machine, make sure you stop it to prevent ongoing costs.

 ## Enable network access